Brazil is letting the coronavirus run wild with little intervention, and the results are strikingly bad

 Brazil’s neighboring leaders have raised concern over the country’s approach to the virus.

-In Paraguay, soldiers created a trench at the border to Brazil to prevent people from crossing over.
-In Uruguay, President Luis Lacalle Pou told the AP that Brazil’s reaction to the virus was sending “warning lights” to his administration.
+In Paraguay, soldiers dug a trench at its border with Brazil to prevent people from crossing over.
+In Uruguay, President Luis Lacalle Pou told The AP Brazil’s reaction to the virus was sending “warning lights” to his administration.

-Argentine President Alberto Fernández told local news outlets Saturday, according to AP, that he’s worried about the open borders.
+Argentine President Alberto Fernández told local news outlets Saturday, according to The AP, that he was worried about the open borders.

-Sergio Davila, editor in chief of Brazilian newspaper Folha de S.Paulo, told the New Yorker that other branches of government are standing their ground against Bolsonaro, and that could help in the long run.
+Sergio Davila, the editor in chief of the Brazilian newspaper Folha de S.Paulo, told The New Yorker that other branches of government were standing their ground against Bolsonaro, and that could help in the long run.

 “The Supreme Court is doing its job.
 The Congress is doing its job.
 It is turning down a lot of exotic propositions from the executive,” he said.
 “The Supreme Court is doing the same.
 It is knocking down executive orders that are not democratic, such as the one I mentioned about overturning the power of the states.
 So the system of checks and balances is working.
 But you have to know that Brazil is a relatively new democracy, not like the United States.
 It’s under stress, but it is doing well so far.
 So I am optimistic.
 The press is doing a great job as well.”